Knowing What You Know Is Not Enough: Large Language Model Confidences Don't Align With Their Actions: Experimental Design 1: Utility-Maximization

-We test whether this is indeed the case with the following protocol.
-First, we elicit the beliefs of LLMs on open questions from the prediction market Metaculus using the dataset described in Appendix \ref{appendix:datasets}.
+We now perform the full experiment, on the Metaculus prediction market, using the dataset described in Appendix \ref{appendix:datasets}.
+In this setting, the LLM is required to also synthesize its own beliefs over the outcomes.
 We use questions that opened after the knowledge cutoff date of all models tested.
 We elicit confidences via both verbal and logit-based approaches (see Appendix \ref{appendix:confidence_measuring}).
-For example, for logit confidence elicitation, an example prompt is as follows: \begin{quote} \textbf{Will OpenAI, DeepMind, or Anthropic have revenue of at least \$100B in 2027?} Please respond only with `T' if you think this will happen or `F' if you don't think it will happen. \end{quote}
+An example prompt for logit confidence elicitation is as follows:

-We then ask the LLMs to bet on the market, with the actual market implied probabilities provided, with the goal of maximizing a given utility function, under a given capital constraint.
-We stress to the model in the prompt that the market is fair and arbitrage-free, and that the model should bet in line with its beliefs.
-We test with both linear and logarithmic utility functions; these have simple closed-form solutions for the optimal bet.
-An example of our prompt is given in Appendix \ref{appendix:betting_question}.
+\begin{quote} \textbf{Will OpenAI, DeepMind, or Anthropic have revenue of at least \$100B in 2027?} Please respond only with `T' if you think this will happen or `F' if you don't think it will happen. \end{quote}

-We verify that, in artificial settings (such as a fair coin toss), most LLMs tested are capable of betting correctly to maximize the stated utilities (see Appendix \ref{appendix:coin_toss}).
-We then examine the difference in the bets made by the LLMs on the market from what the optimal bet would be if they were acting in line with their elicited beliefs.
+We then ask the LLMs to bet on the market, with the actual market implied probabilities provided, with the goal of maximizing a given utility function (linear or logarithmic) under a given capital constraint.
+We stress to the model in the prompt it should bet in line with its beliefs.
+An example prompt is given in Appendix \ref{appendix:betting_question}.

-Our results are shown in \Cref{fig:betting_mean_distance}.
-First, we report the average (L1) distance of the bets to the optimal bet given their elicited confidences.
+\textbf{Results. } Our results are shown in \Cref{fig:betting_mean_distance}.
+As in the warmup coin-toss setting, we report the average distance of the bets to the optimal bet given their elicited confidences.
 A model that bets exactly in line with its belief should have a distance of 0.
-For reference, we also compute the average distances that two baselines would obtain -- the `no betting' baseline, which always bets $\$0$, and the `$50\%$ probability' baseline, which bets optimally in line with a 50/50 belief over the outcomes.
+For reference, we also compute the average distances that two baselines would obtain -- the `no betting' baseline, which always bets $\$0$, and the `$50\%$ probability' baseline, which bets in line with a 50/50 belief over the outcomes.
 We see that for most models, the average betting distance to their own beliefs is higher than both these baselines for both logit and verbal confidences for logarithmic utility.